amplication/plugins/plugins/secrets-manager-hashicorp-vault/README.md

 To use this plugin:

 1. Enable the plugin in your Amplication app.
-2. Make sure to [setup your credentials](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html) locally that will be used to fetch the secrets.
+2. If you are using `AppRole` method, enable the AppRole access mode in dashboard.
+3. Create ACL policy for the secrets and attach the policy to the AppRole method.

-This plugin will override your default implementation for `SecretsManagerService` to use the secrets from AWS Secrets Manager
+This plugin will override your default implementation for `SecretsManagerService` to use the secrets from HashiCorp Vault

 ## Scripts